PostHog/posthog.com/contents/blog/brand.md

 We have often been impressed at the level of polish that others can achieve.

-Quoting Cory, our lead designer: "We aren't the best in the world at being polished, but we can be the best in the world at being ourselves".
+Quoting [Cory](/community/profiles/30200), our lead designer: "We aren't the best in the world at being polished, but we can be the best in the world at being ourselves".

 We sometimes make business decisions based on who we are, and what we want to do – not always what may, for example, generate the most revenue growth.

-For example, we set out initially expecting to have an open core model.
+For instance, initially we planned to have an open core model.
 We'd offer open-source software, and some people in big enterprises, would self-host and pay for the party for everyone else.

-We felt this would work as there was no real competition, whereas in cloud we had lots of competitors with over $100M in annual revenue.
+We felt this would work as there was no real competition, whereas in cloud we had lots of competitors with over $100m in annual revenue.
 However, we simply love shipping new features, and after our first hackathon, we wound up with session replay (i.e. a new feature big enough to be its own product), which took off, and this resulted in a multi-product approach.

 As a result, we could compete in cloud by being way wider than everyone else.
-Eventually, we removed our paid self-hosted offering entirely, went all in on multi-product in cloud, focused on "getting in first" with earlier-stage companies instead of the largest enterprises, and our motivation, ambition and growth all took off as a result.
+Eventually, we removed our paid, self-hosted offering entirely, and went all in on multi-product in cloud, focused on "getting in first" with earlier-stage companies instead of the largest enterprises.
+Our motivation, ambition and growth all took off as a result.

 And yes we kept the open-source product, though we stress it's for hobbyists because it's cheaper and easier for companies to have us host if for them.